 I have got the solution for us all!
 I discovered FoodSaver® FM5330 Vacuum Sealing System!
 My friends, I just love this product!
 I made a triple batch of my Swedish Meatballs Recipe and I used the FoodSaver® FM5330 Vacuum Sealing System and the FoodSaver® Heat-Sealed Rolls and FoodSaver® Heat-Sealed Bags!
 Gamechangers!!

-Make ahead meals like these homemade Swedish Meatballs are not a guessing anymore!
+Make ahead meals like these homemade Swedish Meatballs are not a guessing game anymore!

 Benefits I have found using FoodSaver® Vacuum Sealer FM5330 for Vacuum Sealing Foods: